Destiny of the Daleks: Plot

-The TARDIS lands on a rocky planet which the Fourth Doctor and a newly-regenerated Romana decide to explore.
-They soon see a group of ragged-looking humanoids burying one of their dead, followed by the arrival of an alien spaceship which half-buries itself in a nearby valley.
+The Fourth Doctor and a newly-regenerated Romana arrive on a rocky planet and see a group of ragged humanoids burying one of their dead, followed by the arrival of an alien spaceship which half-buries itself in a nearby valley.
 As the pair are about to investigate, underground explosions force them back towards the ruins, where the Doctor is trapped under a fallen concrete pillar.
 Romana, unaware that she’s being followed by a gaunt figure, returns to the TARDIS to reassemble K9 so he can assist, but further explosions half-bury the TARDIS in rubble.
 When she returns to the city she discovers the Doctor missing, and her path blocked by the gaunt man.
-Backing away, she falls down a rubble chute; when she regains consciousness, she is captured by three Daleks and taken away for interrogation.
+Backing away, she falls down a rubble chute; when she regains consciousness, she is captured by three Daleks and taken for interrogation.

-Meanwhile, the Doctor is thanking the white-clad, silver-haired humanoids who have rescued him, remarking on their strength.
-Reluctantly, their leader, Commander Sharrel, informs him that they are on the planet designated D-5-Gamma-Z-Alpha, otherwise known as Skaro; the Doctor subsequently learns that the Movellans are here to wage war against the Daleks.
-Two Movellans bring in the gaunt stranger, a Starship Engineer called Tyssan who reveals that the Daleks used him as slave labour as part of a search operation.
+Meanwhile, the Doctor thanks the humanoids, Movellans, who rescued him, and learns that they are on Skaro and that they are here to wage war against the Daleks.
+Two Movellans bring in the gaunt stranger, an engineer from Earth called Tyssan who reveals that the Daleks used him as slave labour as part of a search operation.

-Romana, who managed to fake her own death to escape the Daleks’ mining operation, is reunited with the Doctor as he, Tyssan and the Movellans make their way into the Dalek headquarters.
-There, the Doctor establishes that the Daleks are searching for something on a level that they have yet to access, and that he remembers an alternative route to this area.
-Although the accompanying Movellans are seemingly killed en route – by Dalek firepower and rockfalls – the Doctor, Romana and Tyssan manage to reach the location before the Daleks, just in time to witness Davros, the Daleks’ creator, awakening from suspended animation.
+Romana faked her own death to escape the Daleks and reunites with the Doctor as he, Tyssan and the Movellans make their way into the Dalek headquarters.
+There, the Doctor establishes that the Daleks are searching for something on a level that they have yet to access, and that he remembers an alternative route.
+Although the accompanying Movellans are seemingly killed en route, the Doctor, Romana and Tyssan reach the location before the Daleks, just in time to witness Davros, the Daleks’ creator, awakening from suspended animation.